-Pennsylvania DOR issues 2017 tax amnesty program guidance
+Pennsylvania’s 2017 tax amnesty program begins accepting applications

 Participants receive waiver of penalties and half the interest